Jpspicks/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github.md

 If you don't already have a profile README, you can add one.

-1. Create a repository with the same name as your {% data variables.product.prodname_dotcom %} username, initializing the repository with a `README.md` file.
+1. Create a repository with the same name as your {% data variables.product.prodname_dotcom %} jpspicks, initializing the repository with a `README.md` file.
 For more information, see "[AUTOTITLE](/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme#adding-a-profile-readme)."
 1. Edit the `README.md` file and delete the template text (beginning `### Hi there`) that is automatically added when you create the file.

 If you already have a profile README, you can edit it from your profile page.